- About Us

 Kookie & Jason xx

-Jesse (then called Mui after Samui) spent the first 5 months of his life, scrounging for food and trying to survive in a small Thai community, on the island of Koh Samui Thailand.
-Although for tourists, this is a beautiful destination, Jesse had to learn to live alone, avoid irritating the locals, find food when food was scarce and try to find water in the extreme heat.
+Jesse, previously named Mui shortened name from Koh Samui a small island off the coast of Thailand, spent the first 5 months of his life, scrounging for food and trying to survive in a small Thai community, on this small island.
+Although for tourists this is a beautiful holiday destination, Jesse had to learn to live alone, avoid irritating the locals, find food where ever he could and try to find water in the extreme heat.

 Unfortunately, this didn’t last long.
 Jesse contracted a nasty cough and after 2 days of coughing, stopped playing and ate very little.
 His guardians become extremely worried and carried him on their moped to the vet again.
 They were told he has distemper and pneumonia and although he was prescribed tablets, to not expect him to live more than 7 days.
 After the devastating news, the two ladies decided not to give up on Jesse and stayed by his side for almost 2 months, feeding him special food and bathing him twice a day with a special shampoo to help his fur grow back.
 To their amazement, after 7 days, he started barking again and playing with the other dogs and was eating his bowl of food faster than the others!

-The decision was made to bring Jesse to the UK, along with two other puppies that the ladies had nursed from birth, to see if the ladies could find them all a loving home with a family who understand their story, would love them and look after them.
+The decision was made to bring Jesse to the UK, along with two other puppies that they had nursed from birth, they wanted to find them all a loving home with a family who understood their story, someone who would love them and look after them.
 And here is Jesse, with a brilliant white coat, healthy eyes and gums and a great big smile.
 He is one lucky boy!"

 Thanks to Camilla & her mother.
 Ana Cossart Hall and Carly Jane Evans.